CONDITIONS

 TULIP® ProFractional laser treatments.

-What is Lichen Simplex Chronicus?
+What Is Lichen Simplex Chronicus?

 Lichen simplex chronicus is a common form of chronic dermatitis that presents as dry, patchy, scaly or thickened skin.